-Students will be assigned a mark of zero for all missed assignments, essays, or tests.
 Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
+Generally missed case studies and group work cannot be accommodated.
 Please consult with your instructor.